 Tips

-The safest option to play a video is the Direct, NoSound, it is also the fastest to seek, a good option to try on broken videos or when just looking for footage.
+The safest option to play a video is the Direct, NoSound.
+It is also the fastest to seek, an excellent option to try on broken videos or when just looking for footage.

-The highest quality is the direct+MadVR option but it does require a decent 3d card and it is slower to seek.
+The highest quality is the direct+MadVR option, but it does require a decent 3D card and is slower to seek.
 This option is especially good for older low-res videos.

 Recommendations

-There are lots of options for the video player but you seldom need to care about more than the video player dropdown.
-Normally the direct option is best.
-If you just browsing for clips and don’t care about sound select the no sound option.
-If you want to the highest quality when watching clips go for the MadVR renderer.
+There are many options for the video player, but you seldom need to care about more than the video player dropdown.
+Usually, the direct option is best.
+Select the no sound option if you are browsing for clips and don’t care about sound.
+If you want the highest quality when watching clips, go for the MadVR renderer.